-If you find yourself backpacking through Europe and you’re looking for somewhere with gorgeous landscapes, tons of history and delicious food – why not visit Greece?
+If you find yourself backpacking through Europe and you’re looking for somewhere with gorgeous landscapes, tons of history, and delicious food – why not visit Greece?
 The country is a popular destination for couples, backpackers, and families, especially those who love nature and history.

 To save you some stress, I’ve divided the country into the best areas, which should make it a bit easier for you to decide where to stay.
 If you’ve got enough time on your hands, why not visit all of them?

 Greece is a diverse country with plenty to offer visitors!
 In general, staying on the Greek islands or by the coast will be more expensive, especially in the honeymoon capital of Europe, Santorini.
 The cobbled streets are lined with traditional whitewashed houses with blue rooftops.
 It has an abundance of fine-dining restaurants and has the best sunsets overlooking the Aegean Sea.
-This is why it’s my favourite place to visit for couples.
+This is why it’s my favorite place to visit for couples.

-Athens is the capital city, and as such, has the largest concentration of places to stay.
+Athens is the capital city, and as such, it has the largest concentration of places to stay.
 It’s also home to the world-famous Acropolis and many other important Ancient Greek historical sites.
-It’s the gateway to the rest of Greece, especially for those backpacking Greece, so for that reason, it’s my overall favourite place to visit in Greece.
+It’s the gateway to the rest of Greece, especially for those backpacking Greece, so for that reason, it’s my overall favorite place to visit in Greece.